nzy1997/ILPDecoder/README.md

 [![CI](https://github.com/nzy1997/ILPDecoder/actions/workflows/ci.yml/badge.svg)](https://github.com/nzy1997/ILPDecoder/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/nzy1997/ILPDecoder/branch/main/graph/badge.svg)](https://codecov.io/gh/nzy1997/ILPDecoder)

 ILPDecoder is a Python package for maximum-likelihood quantum error correction decoding using integer linear programming (ILP).
-It turns parity-check matrices or Stim `DetectorErrorModel`s into an ILP and solves it with a **direct HiGHS** backend by default (no Pyomo required).
-An optional **direct Gurobi** backend is available for licensed users.
+It turns parity-check matrices or Stim `DetectorErrorModel`s into an ILP and solves it with a built-in backend out of the box.
 It is aimed at correctness-focused baselines, solver comparisons, and small-to-medium code studies rather than high-throughput production decoding.

 Documentation: https://nzy1997.github.io/ILPDecoder/

 ## Scope and Highlights

 What it does well:
-- **Direct HiGHS decoding** out of the box (no Pyomo dependency).
-- **Optional direct Gurobi backend** when `gurobipy` is installed.
-- **Optional solver switching** via Pyomo (SCIP, Gurobi, CPLEX, CBC, GLPK) when installed.
+- **Out-of-the-box decoding** with minimal setup.
 - **Inputs from parity-check matrices** or **Stim DetectorErrorModel**.
 - **Maximum-likelihood decoding** via weights or error probabilities.
 - **PyMatching-like API** for easy experimentation.